makrai/notes/debnath-25-appraisal-to-affect-flow.md

     * ie that appraisal annotation for conversations occurs in the same way as for statements or short-form text, which may not always be the case
   * emotions are appraised similarly in human-human and human-machine interact
 * [greater] granularity of our approach, while providing more insights, also increases the potential for errors
 * We utilized 21 dimensions because it was possible, but future should determine which of these dimensions are most applicable
   * power amplification of differences between values we use to identify interaction trends, which could be critiqued as potentially highlighting insignificant variations
+* future
-* future: conversationally defined and annotated corpora based on appraisal theory, given its relationship to and generality of emotion categorization systems
+  * conversationally defined and annotated corpora based on appraisal theory, given its relationship to and the generality of emotion categorization syss
 * longitudinal data will allow observing how appraisal patterns might change over time in ongoing human-machine